QuothTheRaven42/RPG-Creator/README.md

 When you run `main.py`, the game will:

 1. Ask how many players are in the party.
+2. Ask for the filename of a character sheet to import for the first party member.
-2. Ask which class each player should use.
+3. Ask which class each additional player should use.
-3. Prompt for each character's name and race.
+4. Prompt for each additional character's name and race.
-4. Print each generated character sheet.
+5. Print the party summary.
-5. Ask how many enemies are present and which enemy type to spawn.
+6. Ask how many enemies are present and which enemy type to spawn.
-6. Run the battle until either the party or enemy group is defeated.
+7. Run the battle until either the party or enemy group is defeated.
-7. Offer to export the party's character sheets at the end.
+8. Offer to export the party's character sheets at the end.

 ## Playable Classes